 The first phase of the Official Community Plan public consultation engaged hundreds of people of all ages in discussing and refining goals for future land use through Kitchen Table Talks and one-on-one interviews at community celebrations and events.
 Phase two, the OCP Challenge, was a chance to involve citizens in setting direction for actually pursuing those goals.

 Creston’s OCP Challenge was an experiment in community planning and in rural placemaking.
 The process used a mobile app, a website, and paper scavenger hunt maps to get citizens exploring community issues and the community itself.
 They were directed to locations around Creston where Challenge Stations invited targeted feedback on specific municipal issues.

-All told, the Town estimates that nearly 1,200 area residents have contributed directly to the OCP Review so far.
+All told, we estimate that nearly 1,200 area residents contributed directly to the OCP.
 Participants have been as young as six (some outreach took part in local elementary schools) and older than 100 (outreach also took part in seniors homes).
 On average, a participant put 101 minutes into the process – a number that speaks to the depth of engagement achieved.

 Development & The OCP

 Section 488 of the Local Government Act (BC) provides municipalities with the ability to regulate development for a number of purposes including: protection of the natural environment; protection of development from hazardous conditions; revitalization of an area; form and character of development; and other purposes as defined in the Act.
 A Development Permit (DP) is registered on the Title of the property, and may also vary the Zoning bylaw in the same way as a Development Variance Permit.